fr0gger/awesome-ida-x64-olly-plugin/README.md

 ## IDA Plugins

-* [HexRayPytools](https://github.com/igogo-x86/HexRaysPyTools): Assist in the creation of classes/structures and detection of virtual tables.
 * [Lazy ida](https://github.com/L4ys/LazyIDA): Add functionalities such as function return removing, converting data, scanning for string vulnerabilities.
 * [IDAemu](https://github.com/36hours/idaemu): Use for emulating code in IDA Pro.
 It is based on unicorn-engine.
 * [IDA_EA](https://github.com/1111joe1111/ida_ea): A set of exploitation/reversing aids for IDA.